 Address: 506 2nd Ave, Seattle, WA 98104, United States

-This historic landmark is one of the most popular things to do in Seattle.
-Built-in 1914, The Smith Tower is the city’s oldest standing skyscraper.
-Standing at 484 ft tall, this iconic skyscraper offers stunning views of downtown Seattle and Elliott Bay from the viewing deck on the 35th floor.
+This historic landmark is one of the most popular tourist attractions in Seattle.
+Built in 1914, The Smith Tower is the city’s oldest standing skyscraper.
+Standing 484 ft tall, this iconic skyscraper offers stunning views of downtown Seattle and Elliott Bay from the viewing deck on the 35th floor.

 Visitors can also take a ride in the historic elevators, tour the tower’s museum, and enjoy a meal or a drink at the stylish Chinese Room restaurant.
 A self-guided tour of the Smith Tower will teach you all about the history of this Seattle landmark and give you a chance to see some of the city’s most beautiful views.

 The gathering place on the ground floor offers a great place to relax after exploring the tower.
 There’s also a gift shop on site where you can purchase souvenirs.

 For top things to do at night, The Smith Tower is also a popular choice.
 The building is beautifully lit up after dark, making it a stunning sight to see.
 You can also enjoy live music and entertainment at the Chinese Room on Friday and Saturday nights.
 The Smith Tower is open Wednesday to Sunday from 11 am to 11 pm and is located in the historic Pioneer Square district.